kevinkoste/kevinkoste/README.md

 ### Hi there 👋

 Hi!
-I'm a full-stack engineer and energy market analyst at Southern California Edison, where I build revenue optimization software for energy storage assets.
+I'm a full-stack engineer and energy market analyst at Southern<br/>
+California Edison, where I build revenue optimization software for<br/>
+energy storage assets.

-On nights and weekends, I build consumer products & developer tools like Virgil and Blobber.
+On nights and weekends, I build consumer products & developer tools<br/>
+like Virgil and Blobber.

 <!--